tizonia/tizonia-openmax-il/docs/sphinx-src/manual/manual.rst

 **Reduced 'muscle-memory'**
   Finding the music that you want and listening to it should require a single command-line option on the terminal.
-E.g.: ``tizonia --spotify-album "Islands"``.
+E.g.: ``tizonia --spotify-album Islands``.
   Bash and Zsh completions are available.
 There is also a `Oh-my-zsh <https://ohmyz.sh/>`_ plugin available `here
   <https://github.com/tizonia/tizonia-openmax-il/blob/master/player/tools/tizonia.plugin.zsh>_.